Last Updated on

 For example, readers will know that once the “Keep in Mind SEO Practices” header starts, it is the end of the readability information.
 Well, aside from a brief connection about SEO and easy-to-read content.

 On the other hand, not every writing sample will need several headers.
-Think of it like this; a header is an intro to a major piece of content that supports your topic.
+Think of it like this; a header is an intro to a major piece of content that supports your primary topic.
 Depending on the writing sample you create, you may not even need them.

 However, it’s probably a good idea to add at least one to your Textbroker writing sample.
 This will show the reviewer you know how to use headers to break up content.